Frequently Asked Questions

 What kind of jobs do students get after completing MIAGE?

 MIAGE graduates work in a wide range of fields and for a variety of different organization types.
 We have people working in private companies, NGOs, and for government agencies, though private companies tend to be the most common.
 Because of the breadth of their experience, they often fill leadership roles.
 A few MIAGE graduates have started their own businesses.
-The Alumni page on our website profiles graduates working in a number of fields, and it also lists organizations where our students have gone to work.
+The News and Highlights page on our website profiles graduates working in a number of fields, and it also lists organizations where our students have gone to work.

 What are the internship requirements for the program?